Graph Laplacian Learning with Exponential Family Noise: Experiments

-\looseness=-1 The baselines are selected to be leading graph Laplacian learning methods: shifted combinatorial graph Laplacian learning (SCGL) \citep{lake2010discovering}, graph learning from smooth signals 1 (GLS-1) \citep{dong2016learning}, graph learning from smooth signals 2 (GLS-2) \citep{kalofolias2016learn}, and combinatorial graph Laplacian learning (CGL) \citep{egilmez2017graph}.
-Because existing methods are designed for Gaussian distributions, which are rather different from Poisson distribution statistically, pre-processing is required for easing such model mismatch.
-For SCGL, GLS-1 and GLS-2, we first log-transform then centralize the count matrices: $\log(X+1)-\frac{1}{N}\log(X+1)^T\mathbf{1}$.
-For the baseline CGL, we select the data statistic matrix $S$ as the empirical covariance of $\log(X+1)$.
-As the experiments will show, it is not a good estimation of $\Sigma$.
-For all the CGL experiments in this paper, we use $H=2I-11^T$ to regularize ${\|L\|}_1$, corresponding to type-1 regularization in \citep{egilmez2017graph}.
+\looseness=-1 The baselines are selected to be leading graph Laplacian learning methods: shifted combinatorial graph Laplacian learning (SCGL) \cite{lake2010discovering}, two methods for graph learning from smooth signals: GLS-1~\cite{dong2016learning} and GLS-2~\cite{kalofolias2016learn}, and combinatorial graph Laplacian learning (CGL) \cite{egilmez2017graph}.
+Because existing methods are designed for Gaussian distributions, which are rather different from Poisson distribution statistically, preprocessing is required for to accommodate the model mismatch.
+For SCGL, GLS-1 and GLS-2, we first log-transform and then centralize the count matrices: $\log(\mathbf{X}+\mathbf{1})-\frac{1}{N}\log(\mathbf{X}+\mathbf{1})^T\mathbf{1}$.
+For the baseline CGL, we select the data statistic matrix $S$ as the empirical covariance of $\log(\mathbf{X}+\mathbf{1})$.
+As the experiments will show, it is not a good estimation of $\mathbf{\Sigma}$.
+For all the CGL experiments in this paper, we use $\mathbf{H}=2\mathbf{I}-\mathbf{11}^T$ to regularize ${\|\mathbf{L}\|}_1$, corresponding to type-1 regularization in \cite{egilmez2017graph}.